nsbno/spor/.changeset/sweet-plants-live.md

 "@vygruppen/spor-react": patch
 ---

-Add workaround for click throughs on mobile devices in Calendar and ListBox
+Add workaround for click throughs on mobile devices in CalendarCell and ListBox